 ||varies||x||dedicated group servers only||Local disk persistent storage.
 On servers purchased for a specific group.
 Not backed up.|

 The place you start when you log in.
 For user init files, some small config files, etc. No calculation data.
 Daily backup.
-Usually you want to move to scratch first.
+Usually you want to use scratch instead.

 This is the big, high-performance, 2PB Triton storage.
 The primary

-place for calculations, data analyzes etc. Not backed up.
-It is
+place for calculations, data analyzes etc. Not backed up but is

 shared on all nodes, and has very fast access.
 It is divided into two

-parts, scratch (by groups) or work (per-user).
+parts, scratch (by groups) and work (per-user).
 In general, always

 See the Compute node local drives page for further details and script examples.